 A conveyancing solicitor can advise on all contractual matters related to the purchase of a property, and help see the sale process through to completion.
 Various local searches on the property, including with the Land Registry, will need to be carried out, and may be a requirement for a first-time buyer’s mortgage to be approved (a survey may also be required for the same purpose).

-First-time buyers benefit from an exemption from stamp duty land tax (SDLT) if the purchase price is under £300,000 and it will be their main residential property.
+First-time buyers are exempted from stamp duty tax altogether if the purchase price of their property is under £425,000 and it will be their main residential home.
+This threshold was raised from £300,000 in September 2022.
+First-time buyers can also now claim stamp duty relief on properties valued up to £625,000, up from the previous £500,000 threshold.
 A first-time buyer may also be interested in and eligible for one of the Government’s Help to Buy schemes (see below), and this is another area that a specialist conveyancing solicitor will be able to advise on.

 Arranging a mortgage is another prime concern for the majority of first-time buyers, and reliable legal advice can help a first-time buyer choose the right type of mortgage for them, and provide the information necessary for the application to be approved as swiftly and seamlessly as possible.
 A solicitor will also be able to advise on the different ownership models, including shared ownership, and tenancy arrangements available to first-time buyers, and how the financial side of things can best be organized to protect the various parties.
 This can also be important when a third-party such as a parent is making a financial contribution to the purchase and wishes to protect their investment.